Parity bit: Error detection

 If an odd number of bits (including the parity bit) are transmitted incorrectly, the parity bit will be incorrect, thus indicating that a parity error occurred in the transmission.
-The parity bit is only suitable for detecting errors; it cannot correct any errors, as there is no way to determine which particular bit is corrupted.
-The data must be discarded entirely, and re-transmitted from scratch.
-On a noisy transmission medium, successful transmission can therefore take a long time, or even never occur.
+The parity bit is suitable only for detecting errors; it cannot correct any errors, as there is no way to determine the particular bit that is corrupted.
+The data must be discarded entirely, and retransmitted from scratch.
+On a noisy transmission medium, successful transmission can therefore take a long time or even never occur.
 However, parity has the advantage that it uses only a single bit and requires only a number of XOR gates to generate.
 See Hamming code for an example of an error-correcting code.

 Parity bit checking is used occasionally for transmitting ASCII characters, which have 7 bits, leaving the 8th bit as a parity bit.

 For example, the parity bit can be computed as follows.
 Assume Alice and Bob are communicating and Alice wants to send Bob the simple 4-bit message 1001.

 This mechanism enables the detection of single bit errors, because if one bit gets flipped due to line noise, there will be an incorrect number of ones in the received data.
 In the two examples above, Bob's calculated parity value matches the parity bit in its received value, indicating there are no single bit errors.
 Consider the following example with a transmission error in the second bit using XOR:

 There is a limitation to parity schemes.
-A parity bit is only guaranteed to detect an odd number of bit errors.
-If an even number of bits have errors, the parity bit records the correct number of ones, even though the data is corrupt.
-(See also Error detection and correction.)
-Consider the same example as before with an even number of corrupted bits:
+A parity bit is guaranteed to detect only an odd number of bit errors.
+If an even number of bits have errors, the parity bit records the correct number of ones even though the data is corrupt.
+(See also error detection and correction.)
+Consider the same example as before but with an even number of corrupted bits:

 Bob observes even parity, as expected, thereby failing to catch the two bit errors.